mockk/mockk/test-modules/performance-tests/README.md

 java -jar ./build/benchmarks/main/jars/performance-tests-main-jmh-<version>.jar -w 1 -i 2 -r 60s -prof jfr
 ```

-which will attach the JFR profiler (not possible with `kontlinx-benchmark` executed from Gradle)
+which will attach the JFR profiler (not possible with `kotlinx-benchmark` executed from Gradle)